thinkofher/thinkofher.github.io/_posts/2020-10-04-how-i-built-this-website.md

 But hey, I am programmer.
 I can try to make my websites look little less uglier with the help of existing style sheets, that people smarter than me crated to reuse.

 There are a lot of CSS frameworks out there.
 It's hard to choose one.
-We have also classless style sheets for very minimal sites.
-And there is also [W3.CSS](https://www.w3schools.com/w3css/).
+We have also classless style sheets for very minimalistic sites.
+And there is [W3.CSS](https://www.w3schools.com/w3css/).

+Seriously.
+Why it isn't popular?
+It's minimalistic, lightweight and responsive CSS framework inspired by material design, without any JavaScript dependencies.
+It's also free to use without any license.
+It's well documented with many functional examples that you can use in your website and great looking templates for starting your work from a little higher level.

+It really caught my attention and I will recommend it to everyone that need something small for building your site from scratch without need to write a lot of boilerplate CSS.